Soroban

 A modern soroban.
 The right side of the soroban represents the number 1234567890, each column indicating one digit, with the lower beads representing "ones" and the upper beads "fives".

-The soroban (算盤, そろばん) is an abacus developed in Japan.
-It is derived from the ancient Chinese suanpan, imported to Japan in the 14th century.
-(Note: Some sources give a date of introduction of around 1600.)
-Like the suanpan, the soroban is still used today, despite the proliferation of practical and affordable pocket electronic calculators.
+The soroban (算盤, そろばん) is a Japanese abacus derived from Chinese suanpan.
+The Chinese abacus and its operation method was introduced into Japan after mid 15th century.
+Then Japanese mathematics developed a distinct methos and adjust Chinese suanpan into smaller ones.A soroban has five bead on each rod, one bead above and four beads below.
+It's used for calculation and still be employed and taught in Japan.

 Construction

 A suanpan (top) and a soroban (bottom).
 The two abaci seen here are of standard size and have thirteen rods each.